timmermansjoy/dotfiles/README.md

   - `c <tab>`, a function to go to my code folders (copied from @ryanb [dotfiles](https://github.com/ryanb/dotfiles/blob/master/oh-my-zsh/custom/plugins/rbates/rbates.plugin.zsh))
   - `extract <file>`: knows how to unzip several formats
 - aliases:
-  - `chrome [<filename>]`: to open Google Chrome
   - `pubkey`: copy `~/.ssh/id_rsa.pub` to clipboard

 ## references

 - https://github.com/holman/dotfiles
-- https://github.com/holman/dotfiles/issues/70: I renamed in this project every occurrence of the variable `ZSH` to `DOTFILES`, to avoid conflicts between dotfiles and oh-my-zsh.
-- https://unix.stackexchange.com/questions/151889/why-does-bashs-source-command-behave-differently-when-called-from-a-function: I've used this question to source my files, but if you can understand what is happening (look at all my questions in the comments of the answers) please explain to me.